 Structural Abnormalities of the Nasal Passage

 Structural abnormalities in the nose can cause a blockage, thereby increasing the risk for chronic sinusitis.
-Some abnormalities include:
+These abnormalities include:

-- Polyps (small benign growths) in the nasal passage block mucus drainage and restrict airflow.
+- Polyps (small benign growths) in the nasal passage that block mucus drainage and may restrict airflow.
 Polyps can result from previous sinus infections that caused overgrowth of the nasal membrane.

 - Enlarged adenoids can lead to sinusitis.

 Adenoids are masses of tissue located high on the posterior wall of the pharynx.
 They are made up of lymphatic tissue, which trap and destroy germs in the air that enter the nasopharynx.